oprypin/crsfml/gitbook/graphics-transform.md

 After transforming entities and drawing them, you might want to perform some computations using them e.g. checking for collisions.

-CrSFML entities can give you their bounding box.
+SFML entities can give you their bounding box.
 The bounding box is the minimal rectangle that contains all points belonging to the entity, with sides aligned to the X and Y axes.

 ![Bounding box of entities](images/graphics-transform-bounds.png)